 But the saddest tale of all was that of Bob Davis.
 Davis, you’ll remember, was the personable fellow who had gone from clerking at a liquor store to designing his own game to heading the Time Zone project in six months.
 He had a history of alcoholism and drug abuse, but had managed to get himself basically clean and sober by the time he started working for On-Line.
 But around the time that Time Zone was wrapping up, Davis, making more money than he ever had in his life, started to indulge in a big way again.
 He quit his job shortly after, deciding he could write games on his own and sell them to publishers.
 Davis was a bright guy when sober, but he hadn’t a prayer of authoring a game from scratch when bereft of tools like Ken’s ADL adventure-scripting language.
 He fumbled with learning assembly language for the Atari VCS, one of the most notoriously difficult programming platforms ever devised.
 But mostly he shot up drugs.

 Soon the royalty checks started to get smaller as his game Ulysses and the Golden Fleece went from new hit to catalog status, and soon after the money was gone along with his wife.
 Davis began calling On-Line’s offices on an almost daily basis, asking for a job he obviously was no longer capable of doing — or, even better, just a straight handout.
 Knowing where the money would go if he just gave it to him, one kind-hearted old colleague offered to pay his mortgage directly; Davis angrily slammed down the phone in response.
 He started trying to pass bad checks all over town, becoming a pariah in this small community where everybody knew everybody.
-In a story that rings familiar to all too many of us, he “flamed out in a way that burned every bridge along the way,” in John William’s words, and by the end of the year was in jail in Fresno.
+In a story that rings familiar to all too many of us, he “flamed out in a way that burned every bridge along the way,” in John Williams’s words, and by the end of the year was in jail in Fresno.
 I don’t know what happened to him after that, although I can say that he never rejoined the games industry to build on his unlikely early success.
 John believes he called On-Line just once after his release from jail, to an understandably “chilly reception.”
 But Bob Davis, first through all those increasingly desperate phone calls and then through the bad memories of his fall from grace, haunted On-Line for years afterward, casting a pall over everyone’s memories of Time Zone itself.